Photo via Flickr User sami cribz

-In operation for the past eight months, members-only Los Angeles club Sanctum likes to declare itself “LA's #1 erotic experience”.
-The proprietors of the club created what is ostensibly a moveable feast of fucking for rich men and women who want to explore group sex, fetishes and garden-variety voyeurism à la Eyes Wide Shut.
+In operation for the past eight months, members-only Los Angeles club Sanctum (which does not allow photography) likes to declare itself “LA's #1 erotic experience.”
+The proprietors of the club created what is ostensibly a moveable feast of fucking for rich men and women who want to explore group sex, fetishes, and garden-variety voyeurism à la Eyes Wide Shut.
 They offer “invitation-only private parties at various clandestine venues in Los Angeles," and charge a $2,500 membership fee to visit their LA events.

 Male attendees must wear a tuxedo and women, “lingerie or tasteful evening wear,” plus masks all around.
-The club’s website mysteriously adds, “We are fully out in the open, certainly – but we still harbour secrets.”
+The club’s website mysteriously adds, “We are fully out in the open, certainly—but we still harbor secrets.”
 These claims of sophistication and intrigue seemed incongruous with the reality of what sounded like a pretty standard orgy, so I decided to check out Sanctum to see if it lived up to their hyperbole.